tdivyajyotis/ctfwriteupdater/README.md

 ## CHANGELOG

-26/03/2022 - Startup diagnostic code and conditional run by the means of commandapis hosted by github pages implemented 30/03/2022 - Implemented UserAgent strings for final implementation of CTFTime api
+26/03/2022 - Startup diagnostic code and conditional run by the means of commandapis hosted by github pages implemented

+(see CREDITS/CONTRIBUTORS N1)

+30/03/2022 - Implemented UserAgent strings for final implementation of CTFTime api

 ## TODO